If you’re reading this post, I’ll assume you are familiar with Bayes’ theorem. If not, take a look at my introductory post on the topic.

 Think about the sample space as representing all possible worlds.
 Some of those worlds are consistent with the observation and are bound within the dark square depicting P(Observation).

 Now this is the crucial part.
+The above is the old sample space.
 After you make the observation, you eliminate the worlds that are inconsistent with the observation from the sample space.

 Remember that the total probability of a sample space is always equal to 1.
-You redistribute this probability among the hypotheses.
-You do this proportionally to the percentage of the new sample space they occupy.
+So, you redistribute this probability among the hypotheses proportionally to the percentage of the new sample space they occupy.

 Each hypothesis used to have a probability of 0.25 but this is no longer the case.
-For example, you can see that in the updated sample space hypothesis 3 has gained a much larger portion, whereas hypothesis 1’s probability has shrunk significantly.
+For example, you can see that in the updated sample space Hypothesis 3 has gained a much larger portion, whereas Hypothesis 1’s probability has shrunk significantly.
+That is because Hypothesis 3 covers a larger portion of P(Observation).

 More intuition about the evidence